Daethos/Arena/README.md

 # Technologies Used

 ## HTML, CSS, and Javascript.
-Google Fonts.
+Google Fonts and Whimsical.
+The unending love of dark fantasy through D&D, Berserk, and Soulsborne.
 <br/><br/>

-# Getting Started
+# Getting Started In The Past

 ## [The Ascea: Last Duel][Another Place] has an easy foundation for guiding you through its steps.
 ##  In the beginning the game asks if you wish to create or randomize a character, choosing random immediately brings you to combat with your opponent.
 Be ready!
 Creating a character guides you through three steps: